Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-\emph{{Towards quantized PHE}}.-- This layer mechanism can also allow the in-plane $B$ field to open a topological gap, thereby introducing a quantized PHE in the spinless limit.
-We demonstrate this possibility with the twisted trilayer MoTe$_2$ system studied in Fig.~\ref{fig_mote2}.
+We demonstrate this possibility with the twisted trilayer MoTe$_2$ studied in Fig.~\ref{fig_mote2}.
 With an interlayer bias of -9.5 meV applied, the local gap between the second and third bands near $\gamma$ point has a small value of 0.1 meV.
 With a $B$ field of 10 T applied in-plane along $\varphi=120^\circ$, a topological band inversion occurs for spin-up bands, accompanied by a sign reversal of the Berry curvature in proximity (dashed box in Fig.~\ref{fig_QAH}(a)).
 As a result, the Chern numbers of the second and third spin-up bands change from $\{-1,1\}$ to $\{0,0\}$, while those for spin down remain $\{1,-1\}$ (Fig.~\ref{fig_QAH}(a) v.s. \ref{fig_QAH}(b)).
 The small gap possesses practical challenges to observe the quantized Hall conductivity, which requires low temperature as well as alignment between the gaps of two spin species.
-In reality, small out-of-plane tilting of the magnetic field~\cite{Ong2018,Zhou2022,Ortix2023} can be exploited to tune the alignment between the gaps of two spin species through Zeeman effect, since these layered vdW materials possess strong g-factors in the out-of-plane direction~\cite{supp}.
+In reality, small out-of-plane tilting of magnetic field~\cite{Ong2018,Zhou2022,Ortix2023} can be exploited to tune the alignment between the gaps of two spin species through Zeeman effect, since these layered vdW materials possess strong g-factors in the out-of-plane direction.
 On the other hand, at higher temperature and in the absence of a global gap, the topological band inversion by the in-plane magnetic field can manifest as a pronounced peak in the PHE (c.f.
-Fig.~S2 in ~\cite{supp}).
+Fig.~S2 in Supporting Information).